The data for this project was scraped from three different sources:

 From these sources we chose 12 different styles to train the model on.
 Those styles are:

 Each image was resized to 299x299.
 We then split this data into three different sets.
 A training, validation, and testing set.
 The split was 60/20/20.
 The number of images in each group is 2387 in the training set, 802 in the validation set, and 800 in the testing set.
 Due to class imbalance each style was itself split randomly by the above percentages and placed into the three groups.
 The number of images for each style and set can be found below:

 In order to create the model, we chose to fine-tune the Xception model.
 Given the small amount of data at our disposal, we will use data augmentation techniques to increase the diversity of training images.
 This will hopefully help us prevent overfitting.
 The strategy to augment the training data was done by producing images by randomly adjusting the shear range, randomly zooming in, and randomly flipping an image on its horizontal axis.

-We first pre-trained the model by freezing every layer besides for those we just added.
-During this procedure the model was trained for 25 epochs with a batch size of 16.
+We first pre-trained the network by freezing every layer besides for those we just added.
+During this procedure the network was trained for 25 epochs with a batch size of 16.
 The optimizer used is RMSprop with a learning rate of .001.
 The plot below details the training and validation accuracy.